Holmdel Township, New Jersey: Geography

 Map of Holmdel Township in Monmouth County.
 Inset: Location of Monmouth County in the State of New Jersey.

 According to the United States Census Bureau, the township had a total area of 18.05 square miles (46.75 km^{2}), including 17.85 square miles (46.22 km^{2}) of land and 0.20 square miles (0.53 km^{2}) of water (1.13%).
 Holmdel Township is located roughly 40 miles south of Manhattan.
 It is also about 70 miles northeast of Philadelphia.

 Crawford Hill, located at (40.3904, −74.1840), is Monmouth County's highest point, standing 391 ft above sea level.
 The top portion of the hill is owned by Alcatel-Lucent and houses a research laboratory of Bell Laboratories.

 The township borders the Monmouth County communities of Aberdeen, Colts Neck, Hazlet, Marlboro and Middletown.

 Unincorporated communities, localities and place names located partially or completely within the township include: Beers, Centerville, Crawford Corners, Everett, Morrells Corner and Pleasant Valley Crossroads.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.